 Even as the post office was being built people said it was a mistake that the building was not designed to be much larger.
 From the time Congress gave the okay for Mankato to build a post office until employees moved in on April 1, 1896, over five years had passed.
 Despite the lengthy period of construction and doubt about its size, the final product was a handsome stone building built in the Richardsonian Romanesque design.
-While it was close to the center of the business district, the post office was partially surrounded by houses with one to the south, one across Jackson Street and three homes across the alley behind the building.
-With the central clock tower rising to a height of 88 feet, the building created a dominant image.
+While it was close to the center of the business district, the post office was partially surrounded by houses with one to the south, one building created a dominant image.
 There were two main entrances, one on Second Street and the other facing Jackson Street.
 The basement was ten feet high and the first and second floors were both fourteen feet, four inches high.
-The first level was entirely devoted to the post office activities, while the second floor had a 48 by 44foot courtroom and rooms for the judge, clerk of court, marshal, district attorney, grand jury and petit jury.
+The first level was entirely devoted to the post office activities, while the second floor had a 48 by 44-foot courtroom and rooms for the judge, clerk of court, marshal, district attorney, grand jury and petit jury.